-In accordance with Prakas No. 443 MoLVT dated 21 September 2018 issued by the Ministry of Labour and Vocational Training, the Company provided seniority indemnity to its employees as follows:
+In accordance with Prakas No. 443 MoLVT dated 21 September 2018 issued by the Ministry of Labour and Vocational Training ("MoLVT"), the Company provided seniority indemnity to its employees as follows:

-- o Current Seniority Indemnity: Employees who have worked from 1 month to 6 months (not including probation period) by June 30, or December 31, will receive seniority indemnity equal to 7.5 days. - o Back Pay Seniority Indemnity: Employees who have worked under permanent contract from 1 month to 6 months in fiscal year will receive payment of seniority indemnity equal to 7.5 days, in case over 6 months will receive seniority indemnity equal to 15 days.
+- Current Seniority Indemnity: Employees who have worked from 1 month to 6 months (not including probation period) by June 30, or December 31, will receive seniority indemnity equal to 7.5 days. - Back Pay Seniority Indemnity: Employees who have worked under permanent contract from 1 month to 6 months in fiscal year will receive payment of seniority indemnity equal to 7.5 days, in case over 6 months will receive seniority indemnity equal to 15 days.
 The maximum seniority to be paid shall not exceed 6 months of the average base salary of each year that shall be paid from 2008 to 2018 but shall not exceed 156 days.

 In accordance with Prakas No. 042 MoLVT dated 22 March 2019 issued by the Ministry of Labour and Vocational Training, it requires the payment of seniority indemnity by the enterprises, establishments, professional associations and all employees/workers beside garment textile and footwear sector shall be delayed to the end of 2021 by paying 6 days per year, 3 days in June and 3 days in December.
+Subsequently, on 2 June 2020, MoLVT issued a notification to delay the implementation of the current pay seniority indemnity until 2021.